DoctorBlue/Zelda-Kata/readme.md

 ﻿# The Legend of Zelda Combat Kata
 Blah blah description here.

-A detailed description of the Zelda combat / counter engine is availble in [`engine-detail.md`](./engine-detail.md).
+A detailed description of the Zelda combat / counter engine is availble in [engine-detail.md](./engine-detail.md).
 It's not necessary to know every aspect of the engine to complete the Kata, but may provide insight or sate curiosity.
-A lot more detail is available about the engine (and all of Zelda in general) up on [RedCandle.us](http://redcandle.us/Legend_of_Zelda/Technical_Information#Forced_drops).

 # TODO